A psycho-analytic study of the roles of Creator, Challenger and Coach as they pertain to Financial Planning

 So what does all this have to do with financial planning?
 I’m glad you asked!

 Challengers come from every angle.
 They could be a bill collector, a family member or your boss.
 They are generally people who just don’t have the tools or the patience to help you out of your financial predicament.
 They also tend to be people who need something from you, a bill paid, your time or other physical task completed.
-But challengers don’t also come in the form of human beings; they could also take the form of a medical diagnosis, a lack of available work or any other circumstance that is causing hardship and difficult circumstances.
+But challengers don’t always come in the form of human beings; they could also take the form of a medical diagnosis, a lack of available work or any other circumstance that is causing hardship and difficult circumstances.

 The client’s role as the creator is to look for and implement solutions to the problems the challenger gives them.
-Our role as the coach is the make suggestions, provide tools and stand on the sidelines giving encouragement.
+My role as the coach is the make suggestions, provide tools and stand on the sidelines giving encouragement.
 A good coach is at once a devil’s advocate, mentor, personal assistant and cheerleader.

 Have you ever watched the Super Bowl?
 Who cheers the loudest in the last seconds and leads the charge onto the field in the moment of a victory?
 That’s the coach!
-And that’s us when you reach your financial goals.
+And that’s me when you reach your financial goals.
 Nobody celebrates like a victorious coach.